APC govs fighting Oshiomhole to succeed Buhari —Ihonvbere

 Who are the governors involved?

-The governors accused the chairman of trying to play godfatherism.
-Do you agree with that?
+The governor accused the chairman of trying to play godfatherism.
+How do you see that?

 There is this fear by the governors supporting Obasekithat the state might lose if he is not given a second term ticket.
 It has also been rumoured that the governor might dump the party…